 Search for maximum, minimum, and average temperature normals and precipitation total normals for individual station locations from about 15,000 stations across the United States.
 Find annual/seasonal, monthly, daily, or hourly conventional 30-year normals and 15-year normals normals by station names.

 Search for one or multiple station locations, conventional 30-year normals and 15-year normals for all available variables and statistics.
 Map and text station search and selection capabilities are also available.
 The Data Access Tool has separate access options for both conventional 30-year (1991–2020) and supplemental 15-year (2006–2020) time periods.

-Note: While older normals sets are still available through the Data Access tool, we recommend you use the current 1991–2020 release unless you have a specific use case for older versions.
+Note: While older normals sets are still available through the Previous Versions tab above, we recommend you use the current 1991–2020 release unless you have a specific use case for the older versions.

 Download CSV versions of the full suite of normals organized by variable or by station in our Web Accessible Folders for Annual/Seasonal, Monthly, Daily, and Hourly normals.
 More instructions and format information readme files are available in the documentation folders at these sites.